-Among the most expensive mistakes you can make as a small business owner is to get the price point wrong for the products and services you sell, or not to communicate the value of your offering in a way that customers are happy to pay your price.
+Among the most expensive mistakes you can make as a sme owner is to get the pricing strategy point wrong for the products and services you sell, or not to communicate the value of your offering in a way that customers are happy to pay your price.

 As author Katharine Paine puts it: “The moment you make a mistake in pricing, you’re eating into your reputation or your profits.”